HM2D/List-In-List/README.md

 # List-In-List
-Data structure that holds different elements in each row with different columns.
+Data structure that holds different object types in each row with different columns.